Babra455/TrendCart_Solutions/README.md

 ---

 ## Project Objective
-i.
-To provide a comprehensive understanding of TrendCart Solutions’ retail business performance using transactional, customer, and product data. ii.
-To explore customer behavior by analyzing purchasing habits, preferences, and demographic characteristics, identifying key customer segments that contribute most to sales and profit. iii.
-To evaluate product performance, including profitability, cost efficiency, and the impact of bundled purchases on overall revenue. iv.
-To generate actionable insights that can guide data-driven decision-making, improve product offerings, enhance customer satisfaction, and support strategies to increase overall business profitability and growth.
+-  To provide a comprehensive understanding of TrendCart Solutions’ retail business performance using transactional, customer, and product data.
+-  To explore customer behavior by analyzing purchasing habits, preferences, and demographic characteristics, identifying key customer segments that contribute most to sales and profit.
+-  To evaluate product performance, including profitability, cost efficiency, and the impact of bundled purchases on overall revenue.
+-  To generate actionable insights that can guide data-driven decision-making, improve product offerings, enhance customer satisfaction, and support strategies to increase overall business profitability and growth.
-v.
-To examine sales trends over time and identify patterns in revenue generation and transaction volumes.
+- To examine sales trends over time and identify patterns in revenue generation and transaction volumes.